drkthunder02/phptimerboard/README.md

 - information.

 - Utilize ESI for further functionality to include automated timers if CCP gives access to those end points.

+- Retool main page to include ajax calls to automatically reload page every minute or so.